 The eLessons are basically a seemingly never-ending list of text.
 I’ve clicked through tens of pages and cannot find one single example or an attempt to present information in a more palatable manner.

 Wiseguides EA Review is a solid product trapped in an archaic platform.
-It is so out-dated that it does not reflect the actual testing experience.
+It is so outdated that it does not reflect the actual testing experience.
 Also, the lack of mobile access and analytics affects user-friendliness and effectiveness.

-You may want to check out these other EA review courses.
+Instead, you may want to check out these other EA review courses.

 I am the author of How to Pass The CPA Exam (published by Wiley) and the publisher of this and several accounting professional exam prep sites.